-The default Broker configuration ships with the Jolokia HTTP agent deployed as a web application.
+The default broker configuration ships with the Jolokia HTTP agent deployed as a web application.
 Jolokia is a remote JMX-over-HTTP bridge that exposes MBeans.
-For a full guide as to how to use it refer to Jolokia Documentation, however a simple example to query the broker's version would be to use a curl command like this:
+For a full guide as to how to use it refer to Jolokia documentation.